How to Check Credit Score in UAE (Fast, Free & Official)

 4. Maintain a Healthy Credit Mix

-• Your credit portfolio should include both secured loan products such as mortgages and unsecured forms including personal loans together with credit card.
+• Your credit portfolio should include both secured loan products, such as mortgages, and unsecured forms, including personal loans and credit cards.

 5. Check Your Credit Report for Errors